Terms and conditions

-The exchange may be done at the boutique in Vallila, Helsinki (Eurantie 8-10 LH 210, 00550 Helsinki) without reservation or prior notification.
-Should the customer not be able to visit the boutique in person, they must contact the vendor by email (firstname.lastname@example.org) or by phone (044 9494 981) to arrange the exchange.
+The exchange may be done at the studio in Metsälä, Helsinki (Läkkisepäntie 20 A, 00620 Helsinki) upon reservation.
+Should the customer not be able to visit the studio in person, they must contact the vendor by email (firstname.lastname@example.org) or by phone (044 9494 981) to arrange the exchange.
 The customer is responsible for any shipping fees related to the exchange.

 9. Cancellation rights

 Products sold to a consumer (private person) through a webshop are subject to a 14-day cancellation period, within which the consumer may cancel the purchase for no particular reason.
 The 14-day cancellation period starts at the receipt of the purchased goods.
 Should the last day of the cancellation period fall on a Saturday or a bank holiday, the cancellation notice may be made on the first weekday following that date.

 In order to use their right to cancel the purchase, the consumer must inform the vendor (Elisa Penttilä, Kotisaarenkatu 7 B 23, 00560 Helsinki, email@example.com) about the cancellation by email or by filling out a notice of cancellation on the vendor’s website.
 Returning the product without notification or simply not collecting the product from the post office is not sufficient when the customer wishes to use their right to cancel the purchase.

 If the consumer has already received the purchased goods, she/he must return the goods to the recipient without delay, and at the latest within 14 days of sending the cancellation notice.
 If necessary, the consumer must provide proof that the goods have been returned within the time limit.